bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:34:46

 So, what is the solution?
-It is You need a way to send two transactions at the same time to your peers.
+It is you need a way to send two transactions at the same time to your peers.

 Speaker 0: 00:34:53

-So peers and miners will consider them in tandem right from the get-go, before it even goes in the main pool essentially.
+So peers and miners will consider them in tandem right from the get-go, before it even goes in the `mempool` essentially.

 Speaker 1: 00:34:58

-Yeah, and this thing is called Package Relay and work is in progress to do that.
+Yeah, and this thing is called package relay and work is in progress to do that.
 It's not easy and we've discussed some baby steps in that direction.
-One of the first baby steps was the RPC called Submit Package and the idea was to send transactions to your own mempool, so not to your peers just your own mempool.
+One of the first baby steps was the RPC called `submitpackage` and the idea was to send transactions to your own `mempool`, so not to your peers just your own `mempool`.
 And I think half a year ago or so we covered how that worked.
 You would give this RPC two transactions and it would just basically reject it because it would use the same logic as always, it would process them one by one.
 So why was that added?
 Well, because the next step makes it more useful.
-Now with the 26.0 release, it will actually consider both of them and therefore include it in its own mempool.
+Now with the 26.0 release, it will actually consider both of them and therefore include it in its own `mempool`.

+Speaker 0: 00:35:43

 Right.

+Speaker 1: 00:35:44

 But not really yet.

 Speaker 0: 00:35:47

 So this upgrade only applies to...
-So if I make two transactions, one of them is a Lofi, one of them is a Hyvi, I can now send this transaction over RPC to my own node?
+So if I make two transactions, one of them is a low fee, one of them is a high fee, I can now send this transaction over RPC to my own node?
 But that's it, right?

 Speaker 1: 00:36:03